 If many of Kircher's hypotheses were wrong, and even if he lacked the rigorous approach of modern science, he delighted in his intellectual pursuits.
 Visitors to the Kircherianum sipped tasty liquids provided by mechanical barfing crustaceans and heard his disembodied voice, fed to them through a hidden metal tube he spoke through from his bedroom.
 He engineered megaphones that one of his buddies used to bray at wolves and start their howling.
 He once tricked the minister of his abbey into desperately searching for an organ that didn't exist; what the minister really heard was Kircher's aeolian harp played by the wind.
 He launched dragon-shaped hot-air balloons with "Flee the wrath of God" painted on their underbellies.
 He dressed up cats in cherub wings, to the mild amusement of onlookers, and the great annoyance of the cats.
 (Perhaps cats did well to avoid Kircher altogether.
 He has long been linked to a cat piano said to harmonize differently pitched meows by sticking pins in the poor creatures' tails, something that "might cause the very mice to jump for joy."
 But there's little evidence that he actually built the instrument.)
 He demonstrated volcanic eruptions on a tiny scale using candles and waxed paper.
 He championed, but probably didn't invent, the magic lantern, the forerunner of modern slide projectors and even movie theaters.
 He designed a "miraculous book" — maybe one of the world's earliest pop-up books — which should surely cement his status as the "coolest guy ever."

 Soon after he arrived in Rome, Kircher received a rudimentary compound microscope.
 He became one of the first people to work with microscopes, and one of the first to propose the role of microorganisms in the spread of disease.
 Asked to help local doctors — some of whom died for their compassion — treat the sick when the plague hammered Rome in 1656, he thought he could see the bacterium responsible for the illness through his microscope.
-In fact, he probably saw another microorganism, but his speculations about how disease spread were correct, and his description of "little worms which propagate plague" may be the earliest clear assertion of the germ theory of disease based on microscopic observation.
+In fact, he probably saw another microorganism, but his speculations about how disease spread were correct, and his description of "little worms which propagate plague" may be the earliest clear assertion of the germ theory of disease based on microscopic observation — though he may really have seen stacks of red blood cells clinging to each other.
 Even when disease wasn't a looming threat, Kircher fed his hypotheses with constant experimentation, setting perishables on his windowsill to rot then examining the decaying mass with his homemade microscope.
 He marveled at the minute "animals" he found:

 If you examine the powder of rotten wood under the Smicroscopium, an immense pullulation of little worms will be found, of which some are outfitted with little horns, some have wings of a sort, others are not unlike centipedes, and you will see eyes like little black dots along with noses . . .
 Because they themselves have been placed in the world with bodies so tiny that they are beyond the reach of the senses, how tiny can their little hearts be?
 How tiny must their little livers be, or their little stomachs, their cartilage and little nerves, their means of locomotion?